AaltoRSE/speech2text/docs/source/user_guide.md

 In the submission form

 1. Use the `Select Path` button to browse and select your audio file/folder you just uploaded to Triton.
 This field is mandatory.
-(Note that yuou can only access files and folders that were uploaded to Triton.)

 2. Add your Aalto email address.
 This field is mandatory.